KevinTopollaj/MasterGit/README.md

 `git add .`

-> 4. See the changes that you have made and that are in the staging area :
+> 4. See the changes that you have made and that is in the staging area :

 `git diff --staged`